-- The College has established sound communications with its staff and employs such techniques as providing a fortnightly written briefing, a staff suggestions scheme, and utilising staff surveys with consequent action planning.
+- 34. The College has established sound communications with its staff and employs such techniques as providing a fortnightly written briefing, a staff suggestions scheme, and utilising staff surveys with consequent action planning.
 The Principal meets with the whole staff body on at least two occasions during each year to provide updates on key aspects of the College's performance and priorities.
-During 2020/21 these took place virtually with higher attendance levels than the previous in-person approach permitted, and recordings were accessed later by absentees.
-The end of year announcement of Annual Award winners took place as usual in early July 2021 virtually rather than in person.
+The end of the 2021/22 academic saw a return to a face-to-face presentation to all staff (after two years of on-line addresses) as part of a staff wellbeing day at which staff annual award winners were once again announced and celebrated for their special achievements.
 The College continues to recognise relevant trade unions, UCU and Unison, and holds regular meetings and consultations with them.
-The Trade Unions contributed to (and supported) the plans for Covid safety throughout the various stages of the pandemic, including reopening the College after the winter term lockdown. - Student-to-staff links are also strong.
-The "Learner Voice" is given particular credence and the Course Representatives programme is a key way in which students can contribute their views and ideas to College decision-making.
+The Trade Unions contributed to (and supported) the plans for Covid safety throughout the various stages of the pandemic. - 35.
+Student-to-staff links are also strong.
+The "Learner Voice" is given particular credence and the Course Representatives programme is a key way in which students can contribute their views and ideas to college decision-making.
 Involvement of both staff and students in the work of College/Corporation committees is encouraged, including full Board membership for two staff members and two student members.
-With students attending campus for only around half of their guided learning hours for most of the year, due to pandemic, much of the usual cross college enrichment agenda was paused.
-With social distancing in place all year, some activities went online, but many were simply not able to take place.
-A recently introduced student app 'CI Connect' has widened the options for the College to communicate with students en masse and in sub-groups (area, course etc) and provided for students a single central point to access all key college functions such as their timetable, the online shop, the absence line and their emails and to receive notifications about college events and activities or their own engagements such as examinations, careers appointments etc.
+The student app 'CI Connect' continues to widen the options for the College to communicate with students 'en-masse' and in sub-groups (area, course etc) and provides for students a single central point to access all key college functions such as their timetable, the online shop, the absence line and their emails and to receive notifications about college events and activities or their own engagements such as examinations and careers appointments. - 36.
+In November 2021, a Memorandum of Understanding (MoU) was signed between the College and ESNEFT (the East Suffolk and North Essex NHS Foundation Trust).
+The purpose was to agree and document the many ways in which the two organisations could work together to enrich the experience of Health, Care and Science students and better prepare them for roles within the Trust, whilst supporting the Trust in addressing the staff recruitment challenges that they in common with other NHS employers experience.
+In this latter regard, a ground-breaking and hugely successful project was established, initially funded by the Community Renewal Fund, in which the two organisations worked together to recruit and train local people for roles at the newly opened Community Diagnostic Centre in Clacton-on-Sea.
+In other initiatives, a 'Career Start' programme was launched to give selected Level 3 students on Health and Science courses enhanced work experience, mentoring and masterclass opportunities, and guaranteed job interviews at the end of their programme or Higher-level study.
+Another workstream involved the recruitment of ESNEFT staff into part time teaching roles in the College.